Chapter 2: Content & search engine success factors

 Bottom line, if you want your pages to be found for particular words, it’s a good idea to actually use those words in your copy.

 How often?
-Repeat each word you want to be found for at least five times or seek out a keyword density of 2.45%, for best results.
+Repeat each word you want to be found for at least five times or seek out a keyword density of 2.45 percent, for best results.

 No no no, that was a joke!
 There’s no precise number of times.
 Even if “keyword density” sounds scientific, even if you hit some vaunted “ideal” percentage, that would guarantee absolutely nothing.

 Just use common sense.
 Think about the words you want a page to be found for, the words you feel are relevant from your keyword research.
 Then use them naturally on the page.
 If you commonly shift to pronouns on second and further references, maybe use the actual noun again here and there, rather than a pronoun.

-- For more advice, see our SEO: Content and Writing category.
+For more, see our SEO: Content and Writing category.